papersubUPK/StylometryPaper/README.md

    SVMLinear(RQ1_1&2).ipynb,
    SVM_RBF(RQ1_1&2).ipynb

-   4.3 To perform feature selection we have a file i.e., Features_Selection_Based_On_MDA.ipynb 4.4 To perform feature ablation we have a file i.e., AblationStudy.ipynb 4.5 To perform Friedman test and Nemenyi post hoc analysis we have Friedman's_Test_&_Post_Hoc_Analysis.ipynb file.
+   4.3 To perform feature selection based on MDA we have a file i.e., Features_Selection_Based_On_MDA.ipynb

+   4.4 To perform feature ablation we have a file i.e., AblationStudy.ipynb

+   4.5 To perform Friedman test and Nemenyi post hoc analysis we have Friedman's_Test_&_Post_Hoc_Analysis.ipynb file.